hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 ### Instructions specific to the tools
+The workflow through the tools is managed with the open-source package [airflow](https://airflow.apache.org/) as follows:

 #### Configuration dashboard
 The forecast configuration dashboard is written in R and uses the Shiny framework.
 To run the dashboard locally, you need to install R. The installation instructions can be found [here](https://rstudio-education.github.io/hopr/starting.html).
 We recommend RStudio as an IDE for R development.
 The installation instructions can be found [here](https://posit.co/download/rstudio-desktop/).